mindersec/minder/docs/docs/understand/profiles.md

 Profiles are defined in a YAML file and can be easily configured to meet your compliance requirements.

+You can find a list of available profiles in the [https://github.com/stacklok/minder-rules-and-profiles](https://github.com/stacklok/minder-rules-and-profiles/tree/main/profiles/github) repository.

 ## Rules

 Each rule type within a profile is evaluated against your repositories that are registered with Minder.